 Hutches are ideal for rabbits and guinea pigs.
 Choose a sturdy hutch that has two sections, one section for activities and the other section enclosed for protection and sleeping.
 Make sure the hutch is placed in a well sheltered and ventilated area outside that is out of direct sunlight.
 Guinea pigs cannot jump very high or climb, so make sure there is easy access around the hutch.

-Rats and mice need a sturdy cage that can’t be chewed through and with plenty of ventilation.
-There is a great range of cages suited for rats and mice and choosing one can become overwhelming.
-It’s best to choose the largest cage you have space for to ensure your new friends will have enough space for exercise.
+Rats and mice need a sturdy cage with plenty of ventilation, that can’t be chewed through.
+Choosing a cage can be overwhelming; It’s best to choose the largest cage you have space for to ensure your new friends will have enough space for exercise.

 Cleaning the hutch or cage should be done 2-3 times a week, depending on how many live in it.
 Replace any bedding and clean your small animal's home with a pet safe disinfectant.